pmcollins/gumdrop/gumdrop.common/README.md

 assertEquals(List.of(new Name("foo", "bar"), new Name("baz", "glarch")), list);

 ```

+Here, `BuilderNode`s construct and wrap any member objects.
+When we call `create` on a `BuilderNode` the member object
+is created and wrapped, and the corresponding sub-`BuilderNode` is returned.

 This example should provide a basic idea of how Gumdrop handles JSON deserialization as well as how it builds objects
 from form submissions.